microscaler/train-your-dragon/README.md

-# 🐉 Train Your Dragon: README
+# 🐉 Train Your Dragon

 ## 📖 What Is This Course?